hfrick/aufderlinie/content/about.md

 My background is in statistics and interdisciplinary research: my PhD project at Universit&auml;t Innsbruck was on the intersection of statistics, psychometrics and statistical computing and my PostDoc at University College London was in cooperation with Team GB Hockey in preparation for the 2016 Rio Olympics.

-I am a member of the global leadership team of [R-Ladies](https://rladies.org) and a co-organisers of the London chapter.
+I am a member of the global leadership team of [R-Ladies](https://rladies.org) and a co-organiser of the London chapter.